opengsn/docs/faq/troubleshooting.md

-## Using Gatsby framework, I get an error: Can't resolve 'fs'
+## My client fails with an error: Can't resolve 'fs'

+Depending on your UI framework, you need to configure your webpack:

+### Gatsby

 Add this configuration file `gatsby-node.js` in the root of your project:
 ```js